jessran-bit/event-decision-simulation/README.md

 ## Student Instructions
 1. Open the simulation page.
-2. Complete the planning section.
+2. Complete the drag-and-drop planning section.
+3. Click **Save Planning Responses**.
-3. Click **Start Simulation**.
+4. Click **Start Simulation**.
-4. Respond to all incident stages.
+5. Respond to all incident stages.
-5. Complete the final reflection.
+6. Complete the final reflection.
-6. Take a screenshot of the final results page.
+7. Take a screenshot of the final results page.
-7. Download the decision log file.
+8. Download the decision log file.
-8. Submit both as proof of completion.
+9. Submit both as proof of completion.

 ## Submission Proof
 - 1 screenshot of final results page